beastaugh/stylish/README.md

 Future considerations
 ---------------------

-*   The core classes and code generation DSL are only partially documented; this situation could be improved.
+*   The core classes and code generation DSL are only partially documented;
+    this situation could be improved.
 *   Add support for HSL and HSLA colour values to the Color class.
 *   Add a native mapping construct to allow symbol lookup for alternate stylesheets.
+*   Change stylesheet generation to a two-step process where the tree structure is generated in the first step and symbols (for example, those employed by a mapping construct) are evaluated the second.
 *   Fundamental objects like percentages and URIs need their own classes rather than being dealt with in an ad-hoc manner by higher-level objects.
 *   Add a parser so CSS can be read as well as written.